emmett-framework/renoir/docs/extensions.md

 Extensions
 ==========

-Renoir extensions extend the functionality of Renoir in various different ways.
+Renoir extensions extend its functionalities in various different ways.

 Extensions are Python packages that can be downloaded with `pip`.
 When adding extensions to your application, it is a good habit to declare them as dependencies in your *requirements.txt* or *setup.py* file: this way, they can be installed with a simple command or when your application installs.